-- 1.1 This policy covers debts owed to Canterbury, Dover & Thanet Councils and is written mainly for the recovery of Council Tax, Non-Domestic Rates, Housing Benefit Overpayments and Sundry Debts. - EK Services is committed to using the most effective recovery methods available to it.
+- 1.1 This policy covers debts owed to Canterbury, Dover & Thanet Councils and is written mainly for the recovery of Council Tax, Non Domestic Rates, Housing Benefit Overpayments and Sundry Debts. - 1.2 EK Services are committed to using the most effective recovery methods available to it.
 This policy will ensure that EK Services' use of insolvency and charging orders proceedings complies with the relevant legislation and best practice. - 1.3 In this policy any reference to 'we' and 'our' means EK Services.